ryanfisher/ryanfisher.io/resume.md

 ### Senior Software Engineer (March, 2015 - April, 2017)
 #### Doctible, San Diego, CA

-Developed Ruby on Rails and Backbone.js application that helps cash paying patients find quality healthcare providers with transparent service pricing.
-Doctible also provides marketing and patient engagement tools that integrate with provider management systems and use Twilio to automate communication.
+Developed Ruby on Rails, Backbone.js, and React applications giving healthcare providers marketing and patient engagement tools that integrate with provider management systems.

 ##### Responsibilities
 - Worked directly with CTO to plan product development and attended product meetings with founding team to provide technical guidance.
 - Developed job server with Sidekiq and Redis to offload asynchronous computationally complex tasks.
 - Maintained and built new features in our main Ruby on Rails and Backbone.js application.
-- Wrote doctor/patient messaging system with a frontend in React/Redux/ES6.
+- Wrote doctor/patient messaging system with a frontend in React/Redux/ES6 and integration with Twilio.
 - Provided detailed code reviews and mentored interns.

 ##### Select Accomplishments